PDT-PDAC Project

 Summary

-Pancreatic cancer (PDAC) has reached a therapeutic impasse.
-Survival rates for patients with PDAC have barely improved over the past 50 years, highlighting the urgent need to develop new therapeutic solutions.
-Photodynamic therapy (PDT) is a promising strategy for the treatment of PDAC.
-The interdisciplinary PDT-PDAC project aims to gain a better understanding of the impact of the interaction of light and photoactivatable compounds on biological processes to optimize targeted treatment.
-We propose the design of 3rd generation photosensitizers and excitable nanoplatforms for targeted treatment of PDAC by PDT, which can be induced by excitation with 1 or 2 photons, Cerenkov, X-rays, or ultrasound, independent of the amount of ambient oxygen.
+Pancreatic cancer (PDAC) is a therapeutic dead end.
+The survival rate of PDAC patients has remained virtually unchanged over the past 50 years, demonstrating the urgent need to develop new therapeutic solutions.
+Photodynamic therapy (PDT) is a promising strategy for treating PDAC.
+The interdisciplinary PDT-PDAC project aims to better understand the impact of the interaction between light and photoactivatable compounds on biological processes in order to optimize targeted therapeutic treatment.
+We propose the design of third-generation photosensitizers and excitable nanoplatforms for targeted treatment of PDAC by PDT that can be induced by 1- or 2-photon excitation, Cerenkov radiation, X-rays, or ultrasound, regardless of the amount of oxygen in the surrounding environment.

 Scientific expectations